-We head to Burgundy this week to taste through a lineup up Nuits-Saint-Georges & Corton Grand Cru with Bertrand Ambroise.
+We head to Burgundy this week to taste through a lineup up of Pinot noir and Chardonnay from Nuits-Saint-Georges & Corton Grand Cru with Bertrand Ambroise.
 Maison Ambroise makes some awesome wines with personality.
 Here are a few kick butt wines we recently tasted.

 2011 Ladoix 1er Cru “Les Gréchons”